 Browser extensions and add-ons

-By subscribing to the PrivateInternetAccess service you also get access to the PIA Chrome extension.
-It is one of the best VPN/proxy extensions I used so far.
+The Chrome extension is one of the best VPN/proxy extensions I used so far.
 It provides a lot of useful extra features.

 The user interface is straightforward: select the desired location and turn the extension ON.
 The browser sets the proxy and connects to the server.